 What is waterfalling the sprint?

-I recently received a question from a former student that expresses a struggle that a lot of Agile teams deal with shortly after transitioning from waterfall patterns:
+I recently received a question from a former student that expresses a struggle that a lot of Agile teams deal with shortly after transitioning from waterfall patterns in their sprint:

 I have been a part of scrum teams in various forms.
 There seems to be a struggle with allowing time for testing to be done during the sprint.
 For example, in a three-week sprint is there a recommended cutoff time for all development to be done such as after two weeks or is it more fluid?
 What we seem to happening at my current workplace is testers are receiving things late in the Sprint which crunches them at the very end.
 Do you have any mitigation strategies so that we’re not throttling the testers at the end?